 In the Practicum courses, your professional training all comes together; it's your opportunity to learn and practice the skills you'll absolutely need as a clinician.
-Your first three-hour practicum course, PSYC 6391, is an in-house experience that will involve a small case load, individual and group supervision, and a case presentation; your time commitment will be about 10 hours per week outside of normal class times during the semester.
+Your first three-hour practicum course, PSYC 6391, is an in-house experience that will involve a small case load, individual and group supervision, and a case presentation; your time commitment will be about 10hours per week outside of normal class times during the semester.

 Your two other advanced practicum courses, PSYC 6392 and 6393, Practicum II and Practicum III, will comprise 6 hours over the course of two semesters (fall and spring) during your final year in the program.
-The Practicum II/III experience can be enormously rewarding, but it is time intensive (involving approximately 15 hours per week outside of normal class times) and it can be both physically and emotionally challenging.
-After submitting applications to multiple agencies in the spring semester prior to enrolling in Practicum II, you must be accepted and assigned to a mental health setting where you will work with a variety of clients who are experiencing a wide range of problems.
+The Practicum II/III experience can be enormously rewarding, but it is time intensive and can be both physically and emotionally challenging.
+After submitting applications to multiple agencies in the spring semester prior to enrolling in Practicum II, you must be accepted and assigned to a mental health setting.
 In addition to providing psychotherapy to individual clients, you may be engaged in psychological assessment, group therapy, and interdisciplinary meetings.
-Approximately 15 hours per week will be spent onsite at your agency; you will receive at least 1 hour of individual supervision each week.
+Typically, approximately 16-20 hours per week will be spent onsite at your agency outside of normal class time; you will receive at least 1 hour of individual supervision each week, and may also participate in didactics and/or group supervision.
 As you can see, the practicum experience is intense and that should be taken into account when planning where your time and energy will be directed each semester of the sequence.

 Additionally, many sites require at least one letter of recommendation from a professor, a criminal background check, and a professional interview, as well as adherence to ethical standards and a professional dress code.
-It is at the discretion of the agency whether the administrators accept you as a practicum student.
-Failure to be accepted to a practicum training site disqualifies you from taking Practica II/III that year and will delay your graduation.
+It is at the discretion of the agency personnel whether to accept you as a practicum student.
+Failure to achieve placement to a practicum trainingsite disqualifies you from taking Practica II/III that year and will delay your graduation.